cboettig/ews-review/manuscript-w-refs.md

   during the transition, despite no bifurcation.
 Right: Lag-1 Autocorrelation in prey population dynamics as predation rate increases.
-Note that it, too, increases despite the lack of a bifurcation]: kefi-fig.png [Figure 5: Difference between different types of perturbations.
+Note that it, too, increases despite the lack of a bifurcation]: kefi-fig.png [Difference between different types of perturbations.
 On the horizontal axis is the bifurcation parameter, representing the state of the environment (e.g. annual mean temperature) whose slow change could lead to a sudden shift.
 A direct disturbance to the system state (e.g. population size, vertical axis) could also cause a transition if it is large enough to cross the stability threshold (dashed line).
 Such a perturbation can come from exogenous factors such as anthropogenic pressures or occur by chance from intrinsic stochasticity.
-These distinct mechanisms of disturbance and environmental change are coupled -- as the environment deteriorates moving the system left on the diagram, the probability that a disturbance crosses the threshold increases.
-From Bel et al. (2012).]: Bel2012example.png
+These distinct mechanisms of disturbance and environmental change are coupled -- as the environment deteriorates, moving the system right on the diagram, the probability that a disturbance crosses the threshold increases.
+From Bel et al. (2012).]: Bel2012example.png [Receiver-operating characteristic (ROC) curves illustrate the trade-off between false positive and true positive detection rates of an EWS.
+Perfect warning signals (solid curve) would identify all thresholds while generating no false positives, while very poor signals would have no ability to distinguish false from true signals (dotted line).
+In reality, warning signals' have a trade-off between the two which is described by a curve (dotted line) or summarized by the area under the ROC curve]: ROC.png